tremor-rs/tremor-rfcs/text/0000-script-operator-enhacements.md

 ## `state`

-The `state` section is introduced as an optional section to provide an initial stat.
+The `state` section is introduced as an optional section to provide an initial state.
 One alternative would be calling it `init` however using that would introduce a new keyword and by that break backwards compatibility and reduce the number of possible idents.

 The content of `state` would get executed as part of the initialisation and then set once before the script is executes for the first time.